 October through November Season

-Anglers may find a few late season silver (coho) salmon in the Kenai River, through the season closure on November 30, but be prepared for cold and rainy conditions.
+Anglers may find a few late season coho salmon in the lower Kenai River during the month of November; however, fishing for coho salmon closes upstream of Bing’s Landing November 1.
+Be prepared for cold (sometimes freezing) temperatures and rain or snowy conditions.

-All other salmon fisheries on the Kenai are closed this time of year.
-Depending on weather and river conditions, anglers may also find a few late season silver salmon in the Kasilof or Swanson rivers.
+All other salmon fisheries on the Kenai River are closed this time of year.
+Depending on weather and river conditions, anglers may also find a few late season coho salmon in the Kasilof or Swanson rivers.

 Rainbow and Steelhead Trout and Dolly Varden - Flowing Waters

 Fishing for these resident fish can be excellent, if weather and water conditions allow.
-A clear crisp day, something to knock the ice from your guides, and a Glo-Bug or Iliamna Pinkie spell excellent flowing water action for rainbows and Dollies.
+A clear crisp day, something to knock the ice from your s, and a Glo-Bug or Iliamna Pinkie spell excellent flowing water action for rainbow trout and Dolly Varden.

-Since Dolly Varden spawn in the fall, some flowing waters are closed from September 15 through October 31, in order to provide them protection during spawning.
-Dollies are open the entire year on the mainstem Kenai River, and on the Kasilof River.
-The Russian River is also open this time of year to fishing for Dollies, as well as rainbows
+Some flowing waters are closed to sport fishing from September 15 through October 31, in order to provide spawning Dolly Varden protection.
+Dolly Varden fishing is open the entire year on the mainstem Kenai and Kasilof rivers.
+The Russian River is also open this time of year to fishing for Dolly Varden and rainbow trout.

-Usually by late November the ice thickens enough for safe travel (6" for foot traffic, 12" for vehicle).
-Once there is enough ice, fishing for rainbows, Dollies, and stocked landlocked salmon is excellent.
+Usually by late November the ice thickens enough for safe travel (6 inches plus for foot traffic, 12 inches plus for vehicle).
+Once there is enough ice, fishing for stocked rainbow trout, Arctic char, and stocked landlocked Chinook or coho salmon is excellent.
 Travel on the ice is at your own risk.
+Remember ice thickness fluctuates and can vary depending on the lake and location and timing of the year.
 ADF&G does not monitor ice thickness.
-For ice and snow pack conditions on state or federal lands, call Alaska State Parks in Soldotna at (907) 262-5581 or the Kenai National Wildlife Refuge at (907) 262-7021.
+For ice and snowpack conditions on state or federal lands, call Alaska State Parks in Soldotna at (907) 262-5581 or the Kenai National Wildlife Refuge at (907) 262-7021.

-Ice conditions on Kenai and Skilak lakes, however, are always hazardous.
-These large lakes do not freeze evenly, and wind and waves often push the ice around so that one three-foot-thick section of ice might be one step away from a section of ice that is only 3 inches thick.
+Ice conditions on Kenai, Skilak, Tustumena and sometimes Hidden lakes, are potentially hazardous.
+These large lakes do not freeze evenly, and wind and waves often push the ice around so that one three-foot-thick section of ice might be one step away from a section of ice that is only three inches thick.